 Product Grade

-Yard lumber: 1

-Finish 1 Clear Heart Finish, A Finish, B Finish, C Finish, D Finish,
+Yard lumber: 1 Finish 1 Clear Heart Finish, A Finish, B Finish, C Finish, D Finish.

 Common lumber 1 No. 1 Common, No. 2 Common, No. 3 Common, No. 4 Common, Peck.

 Panel stock 1 B & Better Finish.

 Bevel siding and bungalow siding.
 A, B, C, D.

-Flooring, ceiling, drop siding, and Do.
+Flooring, ceiling, drop siding, and shiplap.

-shiplap.
-D0.

-Partition.
 Do.

+Partition Do.
+B and Batter C and Batter

-Window and door-frame stock, B and Better, C and Better.
+Window and door-frame stock, jambs, etc. b and better, C and better.

-iambs, etc. ,

 Pickets No. 1, No. 2.

-' Battens No. 1 Common and Better.
+Battens No. 1 Common and Better.

 Moldings B and Better.

 Turning squares 1 1 grade.

 Factory lumber 1 Tank and Boat Stock, Firsts and Seconds, Selects, No. 1 Shop, No. 2 Shop, Box.

-Timber and railroad material: 110, 2 51100, 2 511.
+Timber and railroad material:

 Timbers No. 1.

-Switch ties.
-Do.
+Switch ties Do.

 Crossties Standard No. 1 Peck.

-Car roofing and siding C and Better.
+Car roofing and siding

 Car lining 1 grade.

-Miscellaneous:
+Miscellaneous: n

 Washing-machine tub stock Do.

 Shingles No. 1, Bests, Primes, Economy, Clippers.

 LathStructural material: No. 1, No. 2.

+Salast Simulatural Heart, Common Structural

-Structural material: Joist and plank Select Structural Heart, Common Structural.
+Joist and plank Select Structural Heart, Common Structural.
+Do.

 Beams and stringers Do.

-Posts and timbers Do.
-Do.
+rosis and unipers.
+10.

-&lt;sup>1 The grades adopted for this product are also used by the National Hardwood Lumber Association.
+1 The grades adopted for this product are also used by the National Hardwood Lumber Association.

-The lumber rules provide for five grades of finish lumber-Clear Heart Finish, 38 A Finish, B Finish, C Finish, and D Finish; and five grades of common lumber-No. 1 Common, No. 2 Common, No. 3 Common, No. 4 Common, and Peck.
-38 For factory lumber the grades are Tank and Boat Stock, Firsts and Seconds, Selects, No. 1 Shop, No. 2 Shop, and Box.
+The lumber rules provide for five grades of finish lumber-Clear Heart Finish,38 A Finish, B Finish, C Finish, and D Finish; and five grades of common lumber-No. 1 Common, No. 2 Common, No. 3 Common, No. 4 Common, and Peck.38 For factory lumber the grades are Tank and Boat Stock, Firsts and Seconds, Selects, No. 1 Shop, No. 2 Shop, and Box.
 The various kinds of siding, ceiling, flooring, and partition each have the four grades A, B, C, and D. Several products, such as panel stock, moldings, turning squares, timbers, and car lining, have only one grade.
 The rules for structural material provide for three classes of product-joist and plank, beams and stringers, and posts and timbers.
-Each class has two grades-Select Structural Heart and Common Structural.
-The grade Selective Structural Heart requires timber with an average of not less than six annual rings per inch and 85 percent of heartwood.
+Each class has two grades-Select Structural Heart requires timber with an average of not less than six annual rings per inch and 85 percent of heartwood.
 There are also restrictions as to knots and other defects.
 The grade Common Structural may have any number of rings per inch and has no requirements as to heartwood.
 The restrictions as to knots and other defects are somewhat more liberal than those for the higher grade.

-Tidewater red cypress shingles are manufactured in five grades-No. 1, Bests, Primes, Economy, and Clippers.
+Tidewater red cypress shingles are manufactured in five grades- No. 1, Bests, Primes, Economy, and Clippers.
 The two highest grades-No. 1 and Bests-admit only clear heartwood.
 No. 1 requires vertical grain.
 Bests will admit flat grain.
 The third grade, Primes, will admit a few defects, and the two lowest grades, Economy and Clippers, will allow a proportionately greater number of defects.

-This grade name is not included in American lumber standards basic grade classification.
+38 This grade name is not included in American lumber standards basic grade classification.